TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Introduction

-To mitigate these challenges, we developed TRAECR, an integrated PET pre-processing tool designed with a user-friendly interface and comprehensive functionality, implemented as an R Shiny application.
-TRAECR also includes an artifact-detection dashboard developed in Python \citep{rossum1995python} using Plotly’s Dash framework \citep{plotly2015}.
-This dashboard is designed to help detect and filter artifacts in MRI and PET scans by calculating and visualizing quantitative image quality metrics (reported as raw values and their z-scores).
-It provides a useful mechanism for determining which image files should be included for pre-processing or excluded from further analysis.
-The core features of TRAECR include brain extraction by using the \texttt{fslbet\_robust} function from \texttt{extrantsr} package in R. This approach efficiently isolates brain tissue from MRI scans by removing non-brain structures, including the scalp, skull, and neck, which helps produce brain-only images.
-The tool also performs registration of the brain-extracted images to the Montreal Neurological Institute (MNI) template space \citep{mazziotta1995probabilistic} using the FMRIB's Linear Image Registration Tool (FLIRT) algorithm, facilitating standardized comparisons across participants and studies.
-Additionally, the MRI-PET co-registration functionality of TRAECR aligns PET images with corresponding MRI scans to enable precise overlay of functional data onto anatomical structures, enhancing multi-modal analyses.
-To adjust for batch effects and scanner-induced variability, the tool implements the COMBAT harmonization method \citep{fortin2018harmonization} that improves data comparability between different scanners or study sites.
-Finally, TRAECR utilizes the RAVEL normalization algorithm \citep{fortin2016removing} to reduce variability arising from non-biological factors, such as scanner-related differences, ensuring that true biological signals are preserved in the data.
+TRAECR is built upon established tools available in existing neuroimaging software and is intended to integrate these components into a streamlined preprocessing workflow.
+The core features of TRAECR include brain extraction; template registration; MRI-PET co-registration; corrections for batch effects and scanner variability; and adjustments for variability caused by non-biological factors.
+Brain extraction is performed using the \texttt{fslbet\_robust} function from \texttt{extrantsr} package in R. This approach efficiently isolates brain tissue from MRI scans by removing non-brain structures, including the scalp, skull, and neck, which helps produce brain-only images.
+The tool also registers the brain extracted images to the Montreal Neurological Institute (MNI) template space \citep{mazziotta1995probabilistic} using the FMRIB's Linear Image Registration Tool (FLIRT) algorithm \citep{smith2004advances}, facilitating standardized comparisons across participants and studies.
+Next, the MRI-PET co-registration functionality of TRAECR aligns PET images with corresponding MRI scans to enable precise overlay of functional data onto anatomical structures, enhancing multi-modal analyses.
+For both template registration and MRI--PET co-registration, an optional atlas based parcellation feature is provided that resamples atlas labels with nearest neighbor interpolation and outputs a label map, individual ROI masks, and ROI wise mean intensity values.
+To adjust for batch effects and scanner induced variability, the tool implements the COMBAT harmonization method \citep{fortin2018harmonization} that improves data comparability between different scanners or study sites.
+Finally, TRAECR utilizes the RAVEL normalization algorithm \citep{fortin2016removing} to reduce variability arising from non-biological factors, such as scanner related differences, ensuring that true biological signals are preserved in the data.